Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Introduction

 \section{Introduction}

 Many real-world problems are inherently time-dependent, with systems continuously evolving under the influence of external factors and excitations.
-Accurate modeling of these dynamical systems is essential in numerous engineering disciplines, be it for system control \cite{levin_1996, Hu_2024}, maintenance planning \cite{langeron_2021, Samsuri_2023}, fault detection and diagnosis \cite{mattson_2006, Gao_2016}, design assessment and optimization \cite{Yu_2023, deshmukh_2017} or uncertainty quantification \cite{mai_2016, bhattacharyya_2020} and reliability analysis \cite{garg_2022, Zhou_2023, Zhang2_2024}.
+Accurate modeling of these dynamical systems is essential in numerous engineering disciplines \citep{Cheng_2025}, be it for system control \citep{levin_1996, Hu_2024}, maintenance planning \citep{langeron_2021, Theissler_2021, Samsuri_2023, Dehghan_2024}, fault detection and diagnosis \citep{mattson_2006, Gao_2016, Henrique_2021}, design assessment and optimization \citep{Yu_2023, deshmukh_2017} or uncertainty quantification \citep{mai_2016, bhattacharyya_2020, wu_2025} and reliability analysis \citep{garg_2022, li_2022, Zhou_2023, Zhang2_2024}.

 Although these applications are different in nature, they are similar in that they often require to learn the dependence between the time-varying external factors or actions and the corresponding system response.
-This dependence is typically modeled by so-called autoregressive models with exogenous inputs (ARX).
-By using the exogenous inputs in conjunction with their own past predictions, these models are powerful predictors for dynamical systems, especially when used in their nonlinear variant, known as NARX \cite{billings_2013}.
-NARX models have been successfully applied to many engineering structures and components, such as mooring lines \cite{Yetkin_2017, Zhang_2024}, gas or wind turbines \cite{chiras_2001, schlechtingen_2011}, multi-story buildings \cite{spiridonakos_2015, Li_2021b}, marine structures \cite{Kim_2015, Poursorkhabi_2023} or geotechnical structures \cite{Wunsch_2018, Dassanayake_2023}.
+This dependence is often modeled by so-called autoregressive with exogenous inputs (ARX) models \citep{billings_2013}.
+By using the exogenous inputs in conjunction with their own past predictions, these models are powerful predictors for dynamical systems, especially when used in their nonlinear variant, known as NARX.
+NARX models have been successfully applied to many engineering systems structures and components, such as mooring lines \citep{Yetkin_2017, Zhang_2024}, gas or wind turbines \citep{chiras_2001, schlechtingen_2011}, multi-story buildings \citep{spiridonakos_2015, Li_2021b}, marine structures \citep{Kim_2015, Poursorkhabi_2023} or geotechnical systems \citep{Wunsch_2018, ma_2020, Dassanayake_2023}.

-This success is partially due to their versatility, which allows one to combine them with powerful techniques from the fields of surrogate modeling and machine learning, such as Gaussian process modeling \cite{murray_1999, kocijan_2012, koziel_2014, worden_2018}, support vector regression \cite{Gonzalo_2012, rankovic_2014, Zhang_2017}, neural networks \cite{Siegelmann_1997, li_2021, song_2022} or a wide array of basis functions \cite{Aguirre_1993, Coca_2001, chen_2008}.
-They have also been successfully deployed in applications with categorical outcomes by combining them with logistic regression \cite{Ayala_2017, Rocha_2021}.
+This success is partially due to their versatility, which allows one to combine them with powerful techniques from the fields of surrogate modeling and machine learning, such as Gaussian process modeling \citep{murray_1999, kocijan_2012, koziel_2014, worden_2018}, support vector regression \citep{Gonzalo_2012, rankovic_2014, Zhang_2017} or neural networks \citep{Siegelmann_1997, li_2021, song_2022}.
+In a \emph{linear-in-the-parameters} setting \citep{billings_2013} they can also be combined with a wide array of basis functions, such as polynomials \citep{Aguirre_1993}, wavelets \citep{Coca_2001} or radial basis functions \citep{chen_1990}.
+They have also been successfully deployed in applications with categorical outcomes by combining them with logistic regression \citep{Ayala_2017, Rocha_2021}.